 The short answer is—spend less than you make.
 Then invest those resources in appreciating assets.

-- Take Advantage of Any Employer Match & Max Out Your Retirement: The most effective, readily available investment option for most people is tax-advantaged retirement accounts.
+- Take Advantage of Any Employer Match & Max Out Your Retirement: The most effective, readily available investment option for most people are tax-advantaged retirement accounts.
 Typically, workers can access these accounts (think 401k) through their employers; self-employed people have other similarly structured programs.
-The key advantage to all these programs is tax deferral.
-You can increase your net worth with money that is tax-deferred—don’t pass up that opportunity.
+The key advantage to all these programs is tax-deferral, and tax-deferred savings are a great way to increase your net worth.
 Many workers also have an added incentive, an employer match.
-This is where your company matches all or some portion of the money you set aside to build your net worth.
 That’s free money so don’t miss out.

-- Pay Down High Interest Debt: If you have credit card or other high-interest debt, you need to eliminate it as quickly as you can.
-Practice some extra frugality and put the money you save toward eliminating credit card debt, it will save you hundreds or thousands in interest payments.
-Then vow to use your credit cards for convenience only, paying them off each month.
-You can also save thousands in interest payments if you send a little extra on your mortgage each month.
+- Pay Down High Interest Debt: If you have a credit card or other high-interest debt, you need to eliminate it as quickly as you can, as high-interest debt is the #1 threat to building your net worth.
+Practice some extra frugality and put the money you save toward eliminating any credit card or other high interest debt — it will save you hundreds or thousands in interest payments.
+Then vow to use your credit cards for convenience only, paying the entire balance off each month.

 - Invest in the financial markets: In most cases, you cannot earn your way to wealth, so you will be short-changed if you focus solely on increasing your annual income.
 Instead, focus on putting your extra money (a bonus or a raise) to work by investing in stocks or other assets.
-Long-term investment in the stock market is a proven way to increase your overall wealth.
+Long-term investment in the stock market has historically been a way to increase your overall wealth.
 However, be sure to scrutinize fees for both advice and investment products.
-You can accumulate a tidy sum over the long-term if you shave a few basis points off the cost of investing.
+You can increase the amount you earn over the long-term if you shave even a small amount off the cost of investing.